rebotnix/ObstructionRemoval/README.md

 in CVPR 2020.
 If you find this code useful for your research, please consider citing the following paper.

-Further information please contact [Yu-Lun Liu](http://www.cmlab.csie.ntu.edu.tw/~yulunliu/).
+Further information for running this model on low energy devices onpremise or in the cloud, please contact [Gary Hilgemann] at(https://rebotnix.com).

 ## Requirements setup